6.5 Cross-border learning mobility

 The main financial instruments of implementing mobility measures are international programmes (EU programme for education, training, youth and sport Erasmus+), bilateral agreements in the field of education concluded by the Croatian Government and regional Central European Exchange Program for University Studies (CEEPUS).

-Erasmus+ is the largest EU programme for education, training, youth and sport, and it encompasses the 2014 – 2020 period.
+Erasmus+ is the largest EU programme for education, training, youth and sport, and it encompasses the 2014 – 2020 period and latest from 2021 – 2027.
 It enables the achievement of international mobility for the individual and international cooperation for organizations.
-The budget available to Croatia in 2017 amounted to 18.81 million euro.
+Budget for 2021 was over 28 million Euros and for 2022 is over 36 million Euros.

 The CEEPUS programme framework provides for the financing of a period of learning abroad on the basis of an international agreement signed by the governments of 16 Middle and East European countries.
 Croatia signed the CEEPUS Agreement in 1995 and there is also a National CEEPUS office that is a part of the Agency for Mobility and EU Programmes.
 Croatia grants a total of 450 months of scholarship per year.
 The Ministry of Science and Education provides about 1 500 000 HRK yearly for the requirements of the CEEPUS programme with the purpose of financing the stay of foreign students and teachers, as well as the traveling expenses of Croatian students and teachers.